Thessaloniki Metro

 Estimates for the cost of the megaproject are at €3 billion ($ billion today), including €600 million ($ million) in future interest payments.
 The project is primarily funded with loans from the European Investment Bank (EIB) and the European Regional Development Fund (ERDF), as well as funds from the Greek government.
 Construction by a Greco-Italian consortium is overseen by Elliniko Metro, the Greek state-owned company which oversaw the construction of the Athens Metro and Athens Tram.

 Proposed during the 1910s and first seriously planned in the 1980s, construction of the main line began in 2006 and on the Kalamaria extension in 2013.
-After years of delays, due to archaeological discoveries and the Greek financial crisis, the 9.6 km Line 1 opened on 30 November 2024, with Line 2 expected to add a further 4.8 km of tunnels and 5 more stations to the system in February 2026.
+After years of delays, due to archaeological discoveries and the Greek financial crisis, the 9.6 km Line 1 opened on 30 November 2024, with Line 2 adding a further 4.8 km of tunnels and 5 more stations to the system on 27 August 2026.
+A further extension of Line 1 is planned with ERDF funds of the 2028–2032 cycle.